sunnyerteit/swarms_xbox_interface/README.md

 # Swarms Xbox interface
-Generates an interface between Swarms input device and an userland Xpad device.
+Generates an interface between Swarms input device and a userland Xpad device.

 ## Getting Started
 The input device outputs an UDP-packet with a JSON-object.
 Therefore, some steps are required to mask the input device as a gamepad.